 Quiz technology has advanced in leaps and bounds over the last 12 months.

 Here are three of the leading online quiz solutions.
-They’re mainly focused on lead generation but they can easily be used to research audience interest:
+They’re mainly focused on

 In a nutshell, segmentation increases open rates, click through rates and conversions.